rsookram/gallery-web-go/README.md

 ```
 USAGE:
-    gallery-web [DIR]
+    gallery-web [DIR] [OPTIONS]

+Start a server for the specified directory (defaulting to the current
+directory).

+OPTIONS:
+    -port <port>  The port to serve on [default: 4255]
 ```

-This will start a server running on port 4255.
 Open `http://localhost:4255/` in a browser to view the images.

 ## Key bindings